abelsj60/my-site/app/data/reveries/12-14-19-at-santa-con-a-new-certainty-on-code.md

 ---
 type: reverie
-headline: At Santa Con, a new certainty on code
+headline: At SantaCon, a new certainty on code
 date: December 14, 2019
 slug: Good design is a five-minute fix
 ---